kiran0991/SNPVis/README.md

     address         Bionivid Technology Pvt Ltd, Banglore 560037

-    availibility    SNPViz is available as a standard binary executable.
+    availibility    SNPVis is available as a standard binary executable.
 The source code will be available under upon request.

  DIPENDANCY